-Gwyneth Paltrow wasn't always the Goop-inspired, healthy living actress we all know (and, according to a new survey, also despise) — saying in a new article that back in the day she subsisted on coffee, cigarettes and french fries.
+Gwyneth Paltrow wasn't always the Goop-inspired, healthy living actress we all know, telling The Guardian that back in the day she subsisted on coffee, cigarettes and French fries.
 Her shift apparently came while hanging out with one celeb in particular many years ago.

 Paltrow, who gave up her strict macrobiotic diet during her first pregnancy and has since released two cookbooks, added that her goal today is simply to eat and cook real food.